Zagreb in World War II: Notable sabotages in 1941

 Soon after occupation, the resistance movement organized a series of sabotages against the occupying forces.
 Ustaše tended to respond by carrying out acts of repression against prisoners in the case of anti-fascist sabotage or assassinations of German or Ustaša officials.

-One of the first manifestations of resistance to the occupation was an action of solidarity of the Croatian youth with Jewish and Serbian youth that was conducted on May 26, 1941 at the Zagreb City Stadium when the leader of the Ustaša Youth gave an inflammatory speech to the civil defense and called for Jews and Serbs to step forward which was essentially supposed to be an insight into the pogrom.
-When Jews and Serbs began to step forward, young members of SKOJ followed them, also pulling others with them so the pogrom was disabled.
-The 1977 movie "Operation Stadium" describes those events.
+One of the first manifestations of resistance to the occupation was an action of solidarity of the Croatian youth with Jewish and Serbian youth that was conducted on 26 May 1941 in Zagreb's Maksimir Stadium when the leader of the Ustaša Youth gave an inflammatory speech to the students and called for Jews and Serbs to step forward, which was intended to incite a pogrom.
+When Jews and Serbs began to step forward, young members of SKOJ followed them, also pulling others with them, so that the pogrom was disabled.
+The 1977 film Operation Stadium portrays those events.

 During June and early July 1941, the resistance sabotaged aerospace batteries in Prečko and storage of antiaircraft artillery in Ilica.
 It also organised the burglary of an ammunition train in the Zagreb Western railway station, as well as a diversionary attack on the railway lines to Varaždin, Sisak and Dugo Selo and Zagreb Radio station.

+Kerestinec prison was a prison for the communists that was formed even during the government Cvetković–Maček.
+Upon coming to power, the Ustaše took over control of the prison, which had previously housed many communist intellectuals, among others August Cesarec, Božidar Adžija, Ognjen Prica, Otokar Keršovani, and Divko Budak.

+In early July 1941, Communist Party activists Pavle Pap, Stipe Ugarković, Rudolf Kroflin and others abducted Ustaša police agent Ljudevit Tiljak, a former member of the Party, and killed him after interrogation.
+The authorities responded by condemning a number of captured Communist Party activists to death.